coolkidscoding/GameProgramming/Lessons/Lesson01/Lesson01.md

 pygame.display.set_caption('Hello World!')
 ```

-THe next line sets the caption text that will appear at the top of the window by calling the pygame.display.set_caption() function.
+The next line sets the caption text that will appear at the top of the window by calling the pygame.display.set_caption() function.
 The string value 'Hello World!' is passed in this function call to make that text appear as the caption.

 ```python
 done = False